 Ever since bitcoin got popular, a lot of cloud mining companies started surfing online who rent out their mining hardware for a fixed price to their customers.
 The customer who buys mining service gets paid mining profits monthly or yearly, which is often a small fraction of the money he invested.

 You would say, If you had mining hardware running, and it would earn you money, why would you rent it out to strangers on the internet?
 The only logical answer to that is because by renting out hardware mining companies do not have to depend on mining profitability.
-Even if mining is not profitable, they get their steady income.
+Even if mining is not profitable, they get a steady income.

 Since mining companies do not have to worry about paying their customers immediately, It can be a lucrative scam business opportunity.
 Check out uncle scam’s video explaining how you can set up a fake cloud mining business.